module Core: Sharp_coretypetime =float

 happened upstream.
 If some signals have been triggered and the signal passed

-somehow depends on it, through calls to map
+to perform somehow depends on it, through calls to map or apply for

 This is useful for things like